science-en-poche/yelandur/API.md

 }
 ```

 will update that subject's `occupation`.
-Note that the whole `data` field is
+Note that the whole `profile_data`
-replaced by the provided one.
-Any other fields included outside of the `data`
+field is replaced by the provided one.
+Any other fields included outside of the
-object will be ignored, except if it is a `device_id` (see below).
-Note that the
+`profile_data` object will be ignored, except if it is a `device_id` (see
-actual data sent doesn't look like that, because of the signature (again, see
+below).
+Note that the actual data sent doesn't look like that, because of the
-the *Signing* section below for details on the signature format).
+signature (again, see the *Signing* section below for details on the signature
+format).

 For the second case, a `PUT
 /profiles/3aebea0ed232acb7b6f7f8c35b56ecf7989128c9d5a9ea52f3fd3f2669ea39f4`